ethyen/SBL.20004.2024/README.md

 - the header of the column containing the filename should be 'filename'
 - the filnames should _**exactly**_ match the ones your have created for your sample list sequence (see above)
 - you should add a column with the binomial denomination of all your samples (execpt for blanks in this case just write ND)
+- add a column with the iNaturalist observation id of your sample (execpt for blanks in this case just write ND)
 - the file should be saved as a [Tab separated values](https://en.wikipedia.org/wiki/Tab-separated_values) file.

 Apart form this you can add any additional metadata you would like to map.
 E.g extraction method, medicinal use, group according to genetic analysis etc.